|Awful 22%||Poor 0%||Okay 11%||Good 11%||Great 56%|

 |Awful 0%||Poor 0%||Okay 0%||Good 67%||Great 33%|

 One of the most celebrated photos of Buckingham Palace is from St. James’s Park.
-Find the lake in the middle (it will be surrounded by bazillions of ducks) and walk to the centre of the bridge.
-Buckingham Palace will be peeking out from the trees with the golden top of of the Queen Victoria Memorial next-door.
+Find the lake and walk to the centre of the bridge.
+Buckingham Palace will be peeking out behind the Queen Victoria Memorial.